ivoitovych/tt-metal/BERT_ACTION_PLAN.md

 ## Executive Summary

-This action plan addresses the **35% completeness gap** in BERT implementation, focusing on two critical areas:
+This action plan addresses the **35% completeness gap** in BERT implementation, focusing on **client-requested features** for production use cases:
-1. **Distributed Training Infrastructure** (align with GPT-2/LLaMA patterns)
-2. **Task-Specific Heads** (enable production use cases)
+1. **Task-Specific Heads** (enable classification, NER, QA)
+2. **Training Infrastructure** (improve fine-tuning experience)
+3. **Advanced Features** (MLM for domain adaptation)

 **Current Status**: BERT at 65% completeness
 - Core: 95% ✅
 - Task Heads: 0% ❌
-- Distributed Training: 0% ❌
 - Training Utilities: 80% ⚠️
+- Distributed Training: 0% ⚠️ (deferred - no hardware available)

-**Target**: Achieve 90% completeness with distributed training + essential task heads
+**Target**: Achieve 85-90% completeness with essential task heads + training utilities

+**Note**: Distributed training infrastructure is included in this plan but deprioritized (P3) as it's not currently requested by clients and requires multi-device hardware that's not available yet.

 ---